 - Set up your turkey cooker outside, on a flat surface away from your house and car, and not on a wooden deck or in your garage.

 - Ensure your turkey is completely thawed and dried off before cooking to avoid the oil boiling over and burning you or starting a fire.

 Here are the full instructions and safety tips for deep-frying a turkey.
-You can also check out the video below.

 2. Barbecued Turkey